dami-lab/dami-lab/_pages/openings.md

 ---
 # Openings

 We are looking for PhD students who are interested in pursuing data mining and machine learning research, especially in graph neural networks and social network analysis.
-Master's and undergraduate students within NJIT and self-funded visiting students/scholars are also welcome to apply.
+Master's and undergraduate students within RPI and self-funded visiting students/scholars are also welcome to apply.

 ### Several fully-funded PhD positions are available in Spring 2024 and Fall 2024.

-If you are interested in working with us, please feel free to contact us at: yao.ma at njit dot edu
+If you are interested in working with us, please feel free to contact us at: may13 at rpi dot edu

 - Please use a subject line as follows: { $position } Open Position { $YourName }, where { $position } should be ‘‘PhD’’, ‘‘MS’’, ‘‘BS’’, or ‘‘Visiting’’